 Column (4) of Table 9 shows the estimates from a linear probability model with a dependent variable of whether the lab has funding from a grant labeled as a supplement.
 Lab PIs may be able to request supplementary funds from certain funding agencies because of additional scientific work that they wish to conduct or in order to handle increased costs.
-While the estimate is positive, it is not statistically significant.
-This implies that on average it may be hard for labs to get supplemental funding in the short-run.
+The estimate is positive and statistically significant at the 10% level.
+Relative to the sample mean, this coefficient implies a 6.44% in having supplemental funding for the lab.
+This implies that on average labs may apply and even receive some supplemental funding in the short-run.

 Column (7) repeats this analysis for the sub-sample of labs that are funded by NIH grants.
-NIH specifically allows grantees to apply for supplements for their grant amount under certain conditions.24 The estimated coefficient on the probability of a supplement in the quarters following the minimum wage change increases by 0.5 percentage points or 27.82% relative to the sample mean.
+NIH specifically allows grantees to apply for supplements for their grant amount under certain conditions.27 The estimated coefficient on the probability of a supplement in the quarters following the minimum wage change increases by 0.5 percentage points or 27.98% relative to the sample mean.